Vietnam Visa For Tourists: Complete Guide

 To check your e-Visa result, follow these steps:

-For e-Visa support, please directly contact to Vietnam Immigration Department or click on the following link: https://evisa.xuatnhapcanh.gov.vn/en_US/lien-he.
+For e-Visa support, please contact the Vietnam Immigration Department or click the link: https://evisa.xuatnhapcanh.gov.vn/en_US/lien-he.

 Vietnam visa exemption